 Selection for Interview

-Applicants are offered an interview on the basis of the combination of their predicted or actual ATAR (or ATAR equivalent) and actual UMAT score (total raw score).
-Both ATAR and UMAT are equally weighed.
-Interviews are offered to the highest ranking applicants until all interview places have been filled (we usually interview approximately 450 local applicants each year).
+Applicants are offered an interview on the basis of the combination of their ATAR (or ATAR equivalent) and UCAT ANZ marks.
+Interviews are offered to the highest combined ranking applicants until all interview places have been filled (we usually interview approximately 450 local applicants each year).

+The overall ranking is not an average, thus to be invited for an interview, one must obtain high ranks on all selection tools – a high rank on one selection tool cannot compensate for a low rank on another.

 The minimum achievements required to be considered for an interview are as follows: